distancify/handbook/development/process/product-backlog.md

 #### Acceptance Criteria

 On top of the Who, What and Why, there could be specific constraints.
 These are also added to the PBI.
-They could be technical, or specific needs that must be fulfilled.
+They could be technical or otherwise specific needs that must be fulfilled.
 In Azure DevOps, we note these down in the **Acceptance Criteria** field.

 ### Sprints